Aliases for POLR3E Gene

 GeneCards Summary for POLR3E Gene

 POLR3E (RNA Polymerase III Subunit E) is a Protein Coding gene.
 Diseases associated with POLR3E include Cataract 31, Multiple Types and Plasma Cell Neoplasm.
-Among its related pathways are RNA Polymerase III Transcription Initiation and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Transcription of tRNA.
 Gene Ontology (GO) annotations related to this gene include DNA-directed 5'-3' RNA polymerase activity and RNA polymerase III activity.

 UniProtKB/Swiss-Prot Summary for POLR3E Gene